allenai/HyBayes/docs/MANUAL.md

 - "Draws": This is the number of samples used to plot the distribution.
 The higher this value, the smooth the plot will look like.
 Also you can consult the Effective Sample Size (ESS) printed in the log.

 ### Multiple Binary observations: Binomial distribution with Beta prior
-For this model, you can indicate the "Histogram_plot" to view a visualisation of the input.
+For this model, you can indicate the "Histogram_plot" to view a visualization of the input.
 For our contrived data, we get the following figure.

 <p align="center">
     <img src="./example_analysis/outputs/Binomial_histogram_plot.png" width="60%">